Clearing the property after the end of the lease

 Clearing out an abandoned flat

-Unfortunately, not all tenants are problem-free and from time to time we are contacted by clueless landlords who say that the tenant has disappeared to an unknown destination, has not paid rent for a few months and is not staying in the apartment.
-What can be done in this situation?
-The solution is twofold:
+Unfortunately, not all tenants are trouble-free and from time to time we are contacted by clueless landlords saying that the tenant has disappeared to an unknown destination, is not paying rent and is clearly not staying in the apartment.
+What can be done in such a situation?

-Tip: Do you know what to do as a landlord if a tenant doesn’t pay and doesn’t want to move out?
-How do you do a lease termination agreement for non-residential premises?
+Do you know what to do as a landlord if a tenant doesn’t pay and doesn’t want to move out?
+How do you go about agreeing to terminate the lease of non-residential premises?
 We have answered these and other questions in our article on ending a lease.

 Action for eviction of the property